-chuch@paravista has its roots in the Christian Brethren movement which began in England in the early 1800s.
-In the 1830s and 1840s a group of Anglican scholars who were committed to the Scriptures sought to rediscover the NT principles for the church.
+The church heritage of church@paravista has its beginnings in the Christian Brethren movement, dating back to England in the early 1800s.
+In the 1830s and 1840s a number of Anglican clergy, who were committed to the Scriptures, sought to rediscover the New Testament principles of church practice and fellowship.
 Guided by the Spirit of God, they began to meet in such a way as to follow the pattern of the early Christian Church in the Book of Acts.
-This involved a focus on the unity of the body of Christ, the centrality of worship, and the priesthood of all believers, believers’ baptism and a focus on the Lord’s Table remembrance.
+This involved a focus on the unity of the church as the body of Christ, the centrality of worship, the priesthood of all believers, believers’ baptism and a focus on the Lord’s Table remembrance.
 What emerged became known as the Plymouth Brethren, named after the place, Plymouth, where they first began to meet.

 In 1901, William Neatby wrote about the Plymouth Brethren, “the Brethren sought to affect a fresh start without authority, precedent or guidance beyond the letter of the Holy Scripture.
 For them, essentially, the garnered experience of 18 centuries was as though it were not.
-Such an experiment in the hands of eminent men could scarcely fail to yield a considerable harvest of interest and instruction.
+Such an experiment in the hands of eminent men could scarcely fail to yield a considerable harvest of interest and instruction”.

-Anthony Norris Groves, one of the early leaders in the Brethren movement best captured the ecumenical spirit behind their understanding of the church as the household of God.
+From the early leaders in the Open Brethren movement, such as Anthony Norris Groves, the understanding of the church is that it is the household of God where: